A Star on the Face of the Sun

 9/23/2021.
 Crystal clear, beautiful blue skies today.
 The nearest Clear Sky Clock said the seeing would be poor.
 It was.
 Lucky imaging doesn't solve everything.
 A ltitle breeze, a lot of air-mass, and poor seeing combined to make a mess of things this morning.
 The forecast for tomorrow is for unusually good conditions.

 This evening I videoed a moonrise with the TMB92SS and the R6.
-Note that as tempting as using the Log settings for 4k video is, it causes a world of codec issues.
+Note that as tempting as using the Log setting for 4k video is, it causes a world of codec issues.
 I finally found a library of codecs that lets me watch my take, but forget about loading it into Premiere Elements or Photoshop or just about anything else with output capabilities.
-Looks good though, but stick to 8-bit video until you really need the extra bits and have the right tools.
+Looks good, but stick to 8-bit video until you really need the extra bits and have the right tools.
+The Alt-Az mount worked fine, but would be better on a Linhof than on its extruded aluminum econopod.
+O joy!
+Lathe work to follow!